dylanbuchi/hearthstone-deck-roulette/README.md

 # Hearthstone Deck Roulette

-A Python script to generate a random hearthstone class
+A Python script to generate a random Hearthstone class.